 Most causes of lung cancer are preventable because they are linked to smoking, but lung cancer can also occur in people who are not smokers or considered at risk.

 “Lung cancer is a major public health problem in the United States for a couple of reasons,” explains Dr. Norman Chen, a San Diego Imaging radiologist affiliated with Sharp Chula Vista Medical Center.
-“First, it is very widespread with nearly 223,000 new cases in the United States this year.
+“First, it is very widespread with nearly 223,000 new cases in the United States in 2017.
 And second, lung cancer is a deadly disease; very often lung cancer goes undetected until it has reached a late stage and by then medical therapy is not as effective.”

 While lung cancer is considered a very serious diagnosis, those who are diagnosed with an early-stage cancer have a greater chance of cure.
 According to the ACS, more than 430,000 people alive today have been diagnosed with lung cancer at some point.

 That’s why screening for lung cancer is so important.

 “We now have a proven technique for screening high-risk patients that can detect potential lung cancers earlier in their course when effective treatments and even complete cures are possible,” says Dr. Chen.
 “That test is a low-dose CT scan, which has been shown to reduce lung cancer deaths by about 20 percent.”

 However, this screening is recommended only for patients who meet certain criteria that put them at high risk for lung cancer.
 Sharp offers a free online risk assessment for patients to determine if they meet screening criteria.